 - undertake other activities that progress the goals of the Council.

 19. As the Council is not a legal entity, it will not be able to enter into contracts, incur debts or spend funds.
-To meet government accountability requirements, the First Assistant Secretary, Middle East and Africa Division (FAS MAD), or other relevant financial delegate, will have responsibility for approving the expenditure of funds, the engagement of consultants and entering into contracts by the Department for the performance of the activities mandated by the Council’s Business Plan and for other matters related to the carrying out of the Council’s purposes.
+To meet government accountability requirements, the First Assistant Secretary, South and West Asia and Middle East Division (FAS SMD), or other relevant financial delegate, will have responsibility for approving the expenditure of funds, the engagement of consultants and entering into contracts by the Department for the performance of the activities mandated by the Council’s Business Plan and for other matters related to the carrying out of the Council’s purposes.

 Conduct and Ethics

-20. The Chair and members of the Council are required to abide by the principles set out in the Australian Public Service Values and Code of Conduct, and where applicable, the Department’s Code of Conduct for Overseas Service.
+20. The Chair and members of the Council are required to abide by the principles set out in the Australian Public Service Values and Code of Conduct - http://www.apsc.gov.au/values/conductguidelines.htm, and where applicable, the Department’s Code of Conduct for Overseas Service - http://www.dfat.gov.au/dept/code_of_conduct.html

 with the exception that they shall not be subject to the Department’s disciplinary procedures.
 In particular, the Chair and members of the Council are required to: